arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/features.md

 <Feature title="Industrial temperature range" image="temperature-sensor">

-  The Arduino Opta runs the same microcontroller as the Portenta H7 board, a highly reliable design operating at industrial temperature ranges (-20 °C to +50 °C) with a dual-core architecture that doesn’t require any external cooling.
+  The Arduino Opta has a highly reliable design operating at industrial temperature ranges (-20 °C to +50 °C) thanks to a dual-core architecture that doesn’t require any external cooling.

 </Feature>